Visit the CITL Training and Development Support System to view our current offerings and enroll in a class.

 The WPS systems are installed in all RU multimedia classrooms.
-This system took the place of the Air Projectors.
 WPS technology allows users to connect laptops to overhead projectors with no wires.
 The 4-to-1 split screen allows users to have up to 4 applications open side by side for increased productivity.

-The software has been installed by default on all the multimedia classrooms (including desktops) and our standard faculty/staff image.
 If the software isn’t installed on your computer, you will be able to download and install the first time you use the system.
-If you need the WPS software installed, please contact the Technology Assistance Center to make arrangements.
-You only have to install the software one-time.

 The system is available to both Mac and PC users.
-Visit the Knowledge Base for more information and tutorials.
+Visit the Solutions Library for more information and tutorials.